Why You Should Be Using Cuticle Oil, According to Nail ExpertsJune 23, 2023

 A solid stockpile of nail products isn’t something you just acquire immediately.
-Over time, your collection of must-have nail polishes grows, along with your array of nail art necessities (i.e. alllll the rhinestone adhesives) and manicure tools.
-But then there are those nail products that we might need a little more convincing to add to our nail collection, like cuticle oil.
-For some, it might seem like something you’ll probably be just fine without.
-But for others, like celebrity nail artists, cuticle oil just isn’t something you should skip out on.
-Learn more about why you need cuticle oil in your stash below.
+If you love giving yourself a DIY mani, your collection of must-have nail polishes naturally grows over time, along with your array of nail art necessities (i.e. all the rhinestone adhesives) and manicure tools.
+But then there are the practical nail-care products that you might need a little more convincing to add to your nail collection, such as cuticle oil.

 Editor-Approved Cuticle Oils

 The reviews of this great-smelling cuticle oil are right on the money — it’s a must-have, especially for all you DIY manicure and pedicure addicts out there.
+Between the smell and the quick-absorbing formula, it’s a customer favorite for a reason.
 Simply apply it onto your nails and cuticles about two times a day to hydrate and revitalize.

 Take your cuticle care on the go with the Essie On a Roll Apricot Cuticle Oil.
 Inspired by the original Apricot Nail & Cuticle Oil, it comes in a tube with a rollerball applicator for application that is mess-free and easier than ever.
 The rollerball helps you thoroughly massage the oil into your cuticles and nails, and the formula dries quickly so you don’t have to worry about getting oil everywhere after applying it.
 This is also a travel-friendly option as it’s less likely to spill in your bag than a bottle.